ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 **Create karaoke for one audio file.**
 Performs the AI transcription process for a single song file.
-Run without parameters to see various options, which include:
+Run without parameters to see various options, as the list here is not guaranteed to be synchronized with the most up-to-date options.
+Options include:

     - ```         force``` — generate it even if it already exists
     - ```            ai``` — skips  the   lyrics   component, and transcribes file only with AI